joendres/nextcloud-filelink/README.md

 ### Handling of existing files

 * If you attach a file that's already in the attachments folder in your cloud *with identical contents*, that file is not uploaded again.
 Instead the existing file is shared.\
   You can use this, if you want to share large (or many) files: Sync your attachments folder to a folder on your computer using the desktop client.
 If you then attach a synced file from your computer to a message, __*cloud__ will notice that it's already uploaded.
 This might not work with uploads from the mobile clients, but I haven't tested it.

 * If you attach a file with the same name but different contents as a cloud file, the cloud file will not be overwritten.
 Instead __*cloud__ moves the existing file to a subfolder of the attachments folder; the original share link will remain valid and point to the old content.\
  Then the new file is uploaded and shared with a new share link.

 __*cloud__ uses the same method as the Nextcloud/ownCloud desktop clients to decide if the local and remote files are identical.

 ### Known issues

+#### Sometimes uploads fail if expiry date is set

+If your admin has configured a maximum expiry time on the cloud server and you configure an expiry time in ___*cloud___ that ist _longer_ than the maximum, uploads fail.
+You can check for an expiry time maximum by creating a share link in the cloud's web interface; it won't let you a longer expiry time.

+**Workaround:** Set a shorter expiry time.
+Or don't set one at all; in this case your download will expire after the maximum time configured on the server.

+**Solution:** One of the next versions of ___*cloud___ will check for the maximum expiry time of the server.

 #### Only one download password for all uploads